vidyasj18/Intelligence-Sig-Recs-2025/Semantic Dataset Comparison/README.md

 ## Overview

-Your task is to develop a deep learning pipeline that computes semantic similarity scores between two image datasets.
+Your task is to develop a pipeline that computes semantic similarity scores between two image datasets.
 The goal is to build a system that can understand and compare the semantic content of images, going beyond simple pixel-level comparisons.

 ## Important Guidelines